EU seeks to head off new aircraft emissions dispute

-PARIS (Reuters) - More than 18 months after global regulators adopted emissions rules for commercial aircraft, the European Union is embroiled in an internal debate over how they should be applied in a row that could have consequences for current Airbus models.
+PARIS, Nov 27 (Reuters) - More than 18 months after global regulators adopted emissions rules for commercial aircraft, the European Union is embroiled in an internal debate over how they should be applied in a row that could have consequences for current Airbus jet models.

 The European Parliament and EU member states will meet on Wednesday to try to bridge differences over how far European authorities should be limited by last year’s pact at the United Nations’ International Civil Aviation Organization (ICAO).